flyhb/hummingbird/README.md

-# Hummingbird Contracts
+# Hummingbird Hardhat Project

-This repository contains a simple Hardhat project implementing the **Hummingbird** smart contract.
+This repository contains the main **Hummingbird** contract logic.
 The Hummingbird contract records live telemetry for autonomous drones.
 Each drone is represented by a unique identity (an Ethereum address) managed by the [`ioID`](https://github.com/flyhb/ioID-contracts) project.
 Drones submit liveness updates directly to the contract, which verifies the device’s registration and project assignment via the ioID registry before recording the timestamped GPS coordinates on‑chain.

 ## Project Structure

 - **contracts/** – Solidity contracts.
-  - `Hummingbird.sol` – core contract that verifies device registration and project membership before recording liveness data.
+  - `Hummingbird.sol`: core contract
+  - `HBToken.sol`: a minimal ERC20 implementation used as the reward token.
-  - `MockIoID.sol` and `MockRegistry.sol` – minimal mock implementations used
+  - `MockIoID.sol` and `MockRegistry.sol`: minimal mock implementations used
     solely in the test suite.
-They are not part of the production deployment.
-- **scripts/deploy.js** – example deployment script.
-You must update the `ioIDAddress`, `registryAddress`, and `projectId` variables with the appropriate on‑chain values before deploying.
+- **scripts/deploy.js**: a deployment script  (rewuires to update the `ioIDAddress`, `registryAddress`, and `projectId` variables with the appropriate on‑chain values before deploying).
 - **test/** – Mocha tests for the Hummingbird contract using Hardhat’s test environment.
-- **hardhat.config.js** – Hardhat configuration specifying the Solidity
+- **hardhat.config.js** – Hardhat configuration.
-  compiler version and network settings.

 ## Prerequisites

-Ensure you have the following installed:

 - [Node.js](https://nodejs.org/) ≥ 16.x
 - [npm](https://www.npmjs.com/) (comes with Node.js)